Securing Multi-Agent Systems Against Corruptions via Node Contribution Backpropagation: Experiment

-As shown in Table~\ref{tab:answer_ACC_other_attack}, our method demonstrates superior defensive performance.
-It achieves accuracy improvements of 7\% and 6\% across the two MAS structures, respectively, outperforming all other methods whose highest improvement is merely 4\%.
-Furthermore, most existing defenses exhibit significant vulnerability to Modification attacks.
-While our method secures substantial accuracy gains of 16\% and 10\% against such attacks, others achieve only about 5\%, with the best-performing baseline, G-safeguard, reaching only 7\%.
-This clearly highlights the inadequacy of current defenses and underscores how our method effectively addresses this gap.
+As shown in Table~\ref{tab:answer_ACC_other_attack}, BPD achieves accuracy improvements of 7\% and 6\% across the two MAS structures, outperforming all baselines with the highest baseline gain at only 4\%.
+Most existing defenses are notably vulnerable to Modification attacks, where subtle semantic changes are introduced.
+Against this challenging attack, BPD secures gains of 16\% and 10\%, while others achieve only about 5\%, with the best-performing baseline G-Safeguard reaching just 7\%.

-An analysis of the detection accuracy in Table~\ref{tab:monitor_ACC_other_attack} reveals that our method consistently maintains a rate above 90\% across all scenarios.
-In contrast, while G-safeguard's accuracy remains around 90\% for the first four attacks, it drops to 83\% and 81\% for the final Modification attack.
-This finding confirms our hypothesis that existing methods struggle to detect subtle semantic-altering attacks embedded in natural language.
-Our approach, which employs a self-monitoring mechanism based on agent scoring rather than an external detector, proves to be significantly more effective.
+Table~\ref{tab:monitor_ACC_other_attack} shows that BPD maintains detection accuracy above 90\% across all scenarios.
+In contrast, G-Safeguard drops to 83\% and 81\% on Modification attacks, confirming that existing methods struggle to detect subtle semantic-altering attacks.
+BPD's self-monitoring mechanism, which relies on agent scoring rather than external detection, proves significantly more effective especially when attacks closely mimic benign outputs.